 - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
 "Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You receive your care from a network provider.
 In most cases, care you receive from an out-ofnetwork provider will not be covered, unless it is emergent or urgent care or unless your plan or a network provider has given you a referral.
-This means that you will have to pay the provider in full for the services furnished. - You have a Primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Preferred Dual Complete FL-Y3 (HMO-POS D-SNP). - Covered services that may need approval in advance are marked by a double dagger (^{††}) in the medical benefits chart. - Network providers agree by contract to obtain prior authorization from the plan. - If your coordinated care plan provides approval of a prior authorization request for a course of treatment, the approval must be valid for as long as medically reasonable and necessary to avoid disruptions in care in accordance with applicable coverage criteria, your medical history, and the treating provider's recommendation.
+This means that you will have to pay the provider in full for the services furnished. - You have a Primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Preferred Dual Complete FL-Y2 (HMO-POS D-SNP).
+There are also some services that require you to obtain approval by working directly with your assigned Care Team. - Covered services that may need approval in advance are marked by a double dagger (^{††}) in the medical benefits chart. - Network providers agree by contract to obtain prior authorization from the plan. - If your coordinated care plan provides approval of a prior authorization request for a course of treatment, the approval must be valid for as long as medically reasonable and necessary to avoid disruptions in care in accordance with applicable coverage criteria, your medical history, and the treating provider's recommendation.